silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	);

 ```

+When using this latter declaration, we encourage using a trailing comma for the last item in the array;
 this minimizes the impact of adding new items on successive lines, and helps to ensure no parse errors occur due to a missing comma.

 #### Associative Arrays